Qusar District: Geography

-Qusar is located in Eurasian continent, in the north-eastern inclination of the main Caucasus Mountain ridge.
+Qusar is geographically located in Europe and is part of the Eurasian continent.
+It sits on the northeastern inclination of the main Caucasus Mountain ridge.
 It is located between 41°11’ – 41°45’ latitude North and 47°52’ – 48°41’ longitude East.
 Mountains, among which is also Shahdagh Mount, take the great part of the rayon.
 The territory of the rayon occupies the northeastern part of Azerbaijan.
 Qusar is a unique gate of the republic.
 Even in ancient times, the territory of the rayon took a good position on a junction of the main trade roads.
 It is 179 km from Qusar to Baku, the capital of Azerbaijan.

-The local relief within Qusar district consists of mountains and valleys.
+The local relief within the Qusar district consists of mountains and valleys.
 Mineral sources such as limestone, chalcopyrite, limonite, and marble are common in the district.
 Qusar and Samur are main rivers of the Qusar District.

-Qusar rayon is located far from sea routes.
-The most nearest seas to it are the Caspian Sea (15 km) and the Black Sea (550 km).
-Area of the rayon consists of 1542 km2, occupying 1.7% of the area of Azerbaijan.
+Qusar Rayon is located far from sea routes.
+The nearest seas to it are the Caspian Sea (15 km) and the Black Sea (550 km).
+The area of the rayon consists of 1542 km2, occupying 1.7% of the area of Azerbaijan.
 Qusar is the 14th largest rayon in Azerbaijan.
 The Qusar rayon spans 84 km east-west, by 35 km north-south.

 Extreme points of the district are: